IDAES/idaes-pse/docs_rst/core/state_block.rst

 Physical Parameter blocks serve as a central location for linking to a property package, and contain all the parameters and indexing sets used by a given property package.

-PhysicalParameterBase Class
+PhysicalParameterBlock Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The role of the PhysicalParameterBase class is to set up the references required by the rest of the IDAES framework for constructing instances of StateBlocks and attaching these to the PhysicalParameter block for ease of use.
+The role of the PhysicalParameterBlock class is to set up the references required by the rest of the IDAES framework for constructing instances of StateBlocks and attaching these to the PhysicalParameter block for ease of use.
 This allows other models to be pointed to the PhysicalParameter block in order to collect the necessary information and to construct the necessary StateBlocks without the need for the user to do this manually.

 Physical property packages form the core of any process model in the IDAES modeling framework, and are used by all of the other modeling components to inform them of what needs to be constructed.
 In order to do this, the IDAES modeling framework looks for a number of attributes in the PhysicalParameter block which are used to inform the construction of other components.